BitcoinSchema/1sat-ordinals/readme/faq.md

 ## Why not use Run?

-Run is no longer in development, and has some unique chalenges.
-Building the Run-Sdk in webpack bundled projects and the requirement for JavaScript to interprate token transactions has created a demand for alternatives.
+Run is no longer in development, and has some unique challenges.
+Problems building the Run-Sdk with webpack and the requirement for a JS-based environment has created a demand for alternatives.

 ## Why not use Stas?

 Stas scripts are larger than ordinals.
-Both systems ultimately require some level of indexer-based validation, and both can use OP\_RETURN based token data.
-Stas protocol is an owned and licensed protocol.
-We wanted something that would be publicly available without an individual licensing requirement.
+Both systems ultimately require some level of indexer-based validation, and both can use OP_RETURN based token data.
+Stas protocol has licensing requirements for minting.
+This was something we found to be not suitable to many interested developers.